-4.2 Resilient and future-proofed development We want to ensure that what we build today
+4.2 Resilient and future-proofed development We want to ensure that what we build today and easy to maintain.
+Proposals should dem

 We want to ensure that what we build today is robust, adaptable and easy to maintain.
 Proposals should demonstrate how buildings and developments can adapt to different seasons and ranges of weather using primarily passive methods.
 Spaces should be flexible and adaptable, so they can change over time with minimal resource investment.
 This includes both ensuring adequate storage for homes, as well robust material choices and infrastructure provision for public spaces so that they can be used for a variety of purposes.